 This will require a better understanding of the environmental impacts of underwater energy, and if necessary, action will be taken to reduce the anthropogenic energy and noise in the marine environment.
-At present there is insufficient information available to undertake an assessment of underwater noise and its impacts, therefore under
+At present there is insufficient

 Assessment Underwater Noise

 Confidence: Low- It is not known whether underwater noise is currently at a level to impact marine life.